 The traffic on the website will go down after some time.
 Webmasters should keep in check and use structured data properly.

 Rich snippets – JSON LD should be properly linked with product attributes.

 For testing and previewing your markup content, Google has developed a Structured Data Testing Tool for webmasters.

 The tool helps you preview your structured data markup for web or mobile app URL as it would appear in the SERP.
 This helps you ensure your structured data markup or App Indexing integration generates the Google Search display you expect.

 Here is the sample preview of the Google Search Result page showing rich snippets properties such as rating, price, stock, and breadcrumb.
 Also, the snippet shows the AMP icon before the meta description.

-You can implement AMP feature for your e-commerce store using following extensions:
+You can implement the AMP feature for your e-commerce store using the following extensions:

 All the rich snippets discussed above can be implemented using the following extension:

 That’s all for Adobe Commerce SEO Extension: Role of Schema Markup/Rich Snippets still have any issues feel free to add a ticket and let us know your views to make the module better contact us.